The City of Mentor Recreation Department offers more than 100 different camp experiences each summer for kids ages 4 and older.

 Registration for 2016 camps begins Monday, January 25 for residents and Tuesday, January 26 for nonresidents.
 Looks for all camp information here in mid-January.

-About Our Camps Mentor Parks & Recreation is dedicated to providing an outstanding, fun and safe camp environment and experience for all those who participate.
+Mentor Parks & Recreation is dedicated to providing an outstanding, fun and safe camp environment and experience for all those who participate.
 We offer exciting camp experiences across many areas of interest designed to promote physical activity, teach new skills, and challenge kids to reach and grow and to make new friends.
 To accomplish these goals while maintaining safety, affordability and convenience, we rely on a well-trained staff of adults and college students who have a passion for working with young people.
 Here’s a little more about our staff:

 - Staff members are primarily adults and college students; a few high school students assist